curl/everything-curl/building-tls.md

     ./configure --with-wolfssl=/home/user/installed/wolfssl --without-ssl

-### axTLS
+### MesaLink

-    ./configure --with-axtls --without-ssl
+    ./configure --with-mesalink --without-ssl

-configure will detect axTLS in its default path by default.
-You can optionally point configure to a custom install path prefix where it can find axTLS:
+configure will detect MesaLink in its default path by default.
+You can optionally point configure to a custom install path prefix where it can find
+mesalink:

-    ./configure --with-axtls=/home/user/installed/axtls --without-ssl
+    ./configure --with-mesalink=/home/user/installed/mesalink --without-ssl

 ### mbedTLS